Nexus Industrial REIT (TSE:NXR.UN) Price Target Cut to C$11.00

-Nexus Industrial REIT (TSE:NXR.UN – Get Rating) had its price objective reduced by investment analysts at National Bankshares from C$11.25 to C$11.00 in a research note issued on Thursday, BayStreet.CA reports.
-The brokerage presently has a “sector perform” rating on the stock.
-National Bankshares’ target price points to a potential upside of 14.35% from the stock’s previous close.
+Nexus Industrial REIT (TSE:NXR.UN – Get Rating) had its price objective reduced by equities research analysts at BMO Capital Markets from C$11.50 to C$11.00 in a report issued on Monday, BayStreet.CA reports.
+BMO Capital Markets’ price target points to a potential upside of 14.11% from the stock’s current price.

-Several other research analysts also recently commented on the company.
-Royal Bank of Canada reduced their price objective on Nexus Industrial REIT from C$11.50 to C$11.00 and set a “sector perform” rating on the stock in a report on Thursday.
-Desjardins started coverage on Nexus Industrial REIT in a report on Monday, December 12th.
-They set a “buy” rating and a C$12.75 price objective on the stock.
-Scotiabank started coverage on Nexus Industrial REIT in a report on Monday, January 30th.
-They set a “buy” rating and a C$12.00 price objective on the stock.
-Raymond James reduced their price objective on Nexus Industrial REIT from C$13.00 to C$12.50 and set a “strong-buy” rating on the stock in a report on Thursday.
-Finally, Canaccord Genuity Group increased their target price on Nexus Industrial REIT from C$11.75 to C$12.00 in a research report on Wednesday, November 16th.
-Three investment analysts have rated the stock with a hold rating, two have given a buy rating and one has assigned a strong buy rating to the company.
-According to data from MarketBeat.com, Nexus Industrial REIT currently has a consensus rating of “Moderate Buy” and an average price target of C$12.03.
+Other research analysts have also issued research reports about the company.
+Royal Bank of Canada cut their price objective on Nexus Industrial REIT from C$11.50 to C$11.00 and set a “sector perform” rating for the company in a research report on Thursday, March 16th.
+National Bankshares cut their price target on Nexus Industrial REIT from C$11.25 to C$11.00 and set a “sector perform” rating for the company in a report on Thursday, March 16th.
+Raymond James decreased their price objective on Nexus Industrial REIT from C$13.00 to C$12.50 and set a “strong-buy” rating on the stock in a report on Thursday, March 16th.
+Scotiabank lowered their target price on Nexus Industrial REIT from C$12.00 to C$11.50 in a research report on Friday, March 17th.
+Finally, Desjardins started coverage on shares of Nexus Industrial REIT in a research report on Monday, December 12th.
+They issued a “buy” rating and a C$12.75 price target on the stock.
+Three equities research analysts have rated the stock with a hold rating, two have given a buy rating and one has given a strong buy rating to the company.
+According to MarketBeat.com, Nexus Industrial REIT currently has a consensus rating of “Moderate Buy” and a consensus target price of C$11.97.

 Nexus Industrial REIT Company Profile